trungle92/doorkeeper/README.md

 ## NOTE
- 1. I assume you know how oauth work :D
+ 1. I assume that you know how oauth work :D
  2. With purpose is help you understand how oauth work in api rails application with devise and doorkeeper, so i just install and configure basically.
  3. If you want to be more please access them pages.
  #